 The rules for what constitutes a gift would seem to leave a lot of generous people open to having to pay a gift tax, but that’s not the case.
 Federal law allows you to give away $15,000 in money or property per recipient per year as of 2018 without paying the tax.
 This exclusion is indexed for inflation, so you can expect it to increase every year or two.
 If you’re married, the exclusion doubles — you and your spouse can give away $30,000 per recipient per year.

 The Unified Tax Credit

 Your other option is to defer the tax to your estate so it’s paid after your death.
-Because the gift tax and estate taxes serve the same purpose -- they prevent individuals from giving away extensive property tax free — they’re both covered by a single, unified tax credit.
-This unified credit allows for an exemption of $11.18 million in property transfers during your lifetime or from your estate after your death — or both.
+Because the gift tax and estate taxes serve the same purpose, which is preventing individuals from giving away extensive property tax free, they’re both covered by a single, unified tax credit.
+This unified credit allows for an exemption of $11.18 million in property transfers during your lifetime or from your estate after your death, or both.
 If you give your brother $20,000, you can subtract the $5,000 over the annual exclusion from $11.18 million and leave the balance of the unified credit to protect your estate from taxation when you die.
 The downside is that if you give big gifts often enough, you might eventually whittle away at the unified credit enough that there wouldn’t be enough left to protect your entire estate when you die.

 Transferring the Tax

 It’s possible that the recipient of your gift might be so grateful that he’s willing to pay the tax for you the year it’s due.
 The Internal Revenue Service allows this, but the recipient is under no legal obligation to do so.
 Technically, the tax falls to you.
 If he does want to pay it, talk to an accountant.
 You’ll have to document the deal to the satisfaction of the IRS to ensure that the gift isn’t deducted from your unified credit later.